Tereza Melecká: Professional career

 Melecká turned professional in 2021 and earned LET status at Q-School in December.

 In her rookie season, 2022, she won the Aramco Team Series – Sotogrande team event in Spain together with Jessica Korda, Noora Komulainen and polo player Malcolm Borwick, one stroke ahead of a team led by Pauline Roussin-Bouchard.
 She also won the Aramco Team Series – Jeddah team event, together with Nicole Garcia and Casandra Alexander following a playoff with a team led by Christine Wolf.

 Melecká opened the 2024 season with a tie for 5th at the Joburg Ladies Open in South Africa.

+Personal life

+Melecká married Czech footballer Tomáš Kazár in September 2026.